SEASON TWO COMING FALL 2023

 She’s done extensive work in the field including former positions as deputy chief for policy and research at Child Care Aware of America, president of the National Alliance for Hispanic Families, and director of the federal Office of Head Start within the Department of Health and Human Services.

 We loved speaking with Yvette and are appreciative of this meaningful conversation.
-We are excited for you to listen.
+Listen Below!